Parallels/RAS-PowerShell/Custom-Provider-Framework/README.md

 >
 > The Custom Provider Framework (CPF) is currently available as a Technical Preview feature for Parallels RAS 21.2.
 >
-> Technical Preview builds and installation media can be accessed through [Parallels My Account](https://my.parallels.com/login).
+> Technical Preview builds and full documentation can be accessed through [Parallels My Account](https://my.parallels.com/login).
 >

 The Parallels RAS Custom Provider Framework allows customers and partners to integrate virtualization platforms and cloud providers with Parallels RAS using a script-based connector model.